Oigreserolf/Oigreserolf/README.md

 Let me talk you a bit about myself:

-- :ghost: I'm an (almost) engineer who is always finding ways to challenge and develop my creativity along with my skill set.
+- :ghost: I'm an (almost) engineer who is always finding ways to challenge and develop his own creativity along with his skill set.
 Lately got a special interest in coding mostly Python with approach into Machine Learning and C to embedded systems.

 - 🔭 I’m currently working on my research project aimed to help me to get my bachelors degree (Can you pray by me?
 I'd Really appreciate it.)